xinghuq/DeepGenomeScan/Publicatioin_example/readme.md

 ## A Deep Learning Approach for Whole Genome Scan

 Qin.
-X, Gaggiotti.
-EO, Chiang, C. 2020. **A Deep Learning Approach for Whole Genome Scan**
+X, Chiang, C,Gaggiotti.
+EO.
+2021. **A Deep Learning Approach for Whole Genome Scan**

 ## Analyses for the article.